-For people with end-stage liver cirrhosis, the low AST levels may indicate the depletion of liver cells (and deterioration of its function).
-NOTE: this doesn’t apply to people without liver cirrhosis, even if they have another disease, fatty liver, or alcoholic hepatitis.
+For people with end-stage liver cirrhosis, the low AST levels may indicate the depletion of liver cells (and deterioration of their function).
+NOTE: this doesn’t apply to people without liver cirrhosis, even if they have another disease, fatty Liver, or alcoholic hepatitis.

 Is a low level of AST good?

 Low AST levels are generally not considered bad (unless you have liver cirrhosis).
 The good thing about low AST levels is that you don’t have liver inflammation (elevated AST and ALT).